spicymanp/Bundle-Archiver/README.md

 # Bundle Archiver

-a utilitarian Project Fika for SPT script.
+a utilitarian script Project Fika.

 An easy way to for the server host to find currently installed mod bundles and create a compressed copy to send to friends, subverting the need to wait for the host-server to send clients these bundles, hopefully saving everyone time and frustration.